-Avoid losing track of what’s in your freezer by efficiently storing food in the appropriate container to maximize space.
-Freezer bags are one of the best options for soups, stews, fruit, vegetables etc. For hot liquids, let them cool then ladle into a heavy duty freezer bag.
+Storing food in the appropriate container maximizes space.
+Freezer bags are one of the best options for soups, stews, fruit, vegetables.
+Kitchen tip: For hot liquids, let them cool first before ladling into a heavy-duty freezer bag.
 Once fully cooled, place them on their side and freeze solid in a single layer.
 Once frozen, you can stack items to save significant space.
-Freeze individual items such as cookies or appetizers on a flat tray and then transfer to a freezer bag once frozen.

 Big batch cooking is a huge time-saver.
-In order to make the most of your frozen meals, freeze them in the appropriate portion size to suit you or your family.
+But, in order to make the most of your frozen meals, freeze them in the appropriate portion size to suit you or your family.
 Refreezing after thawing is not recommended, so make the most of your hard work.

 Remove as much air as possible from freezer bags and storage containers to prevent freezer burn.
 If your storage container is only partially full, lay a piece of waxed paper or plastic wrap over the top of your food to minimize exposure to air, then continue packaging.